Blorptopia/README/distributed-word-doc-password-recovery/README.md

 ![classmate asking for help on cracking a exam password](images/pawel-word-password.png)

-Now, I could help him cheat on the exam, however that would be no fun.
+Now instead of helping him cheat on his exam, why not make a fun project to mess with him thinking he would get the password.
-What would be fun however, would be showing him the exam banner, and leaving him alone to the exam without cheating.
+The plan was to show him the exam banner, but not give him the password as that would be cheating.

 ## The plan
 The plan was to create a distributed word password cracking system, as I assumed that the password would be too difficult to crack with only one PC/thread.